netliferesearch/promptfinder/README.md

-# PromptFinder - AI Prompt Management Chrome Extension
+# DesignPrompts - AI Prompt Management Chrome Extension

-PromptFinder is a Chrome extension that helps you efficiently manage, store, and discover AI prompts for tools like ChatGPT, Claude, Midjourney, and more.
+DesignPrompts is a Chrome extension that helps you efficiently manage, store, and discover AI prompts for tools like ChatGPT, Claude, Midjourney, and more.
 Your prompts sync across devices through secure cloud storage.

 ## 🚀 Quick Start